 There was a high amount of interest in the organization from the very beginning.
 NRCSA saw its membership grow to 51 members in 1981 and to about 100 districts when school memberships were authorized in 1983.
 The organization reached 185 member schools in 1988, and finally over 200 schools by 1990.
 As the organization grew, its original by-laws became outdated.
 Changes were made to expand the influence of NRCSA's governing committees.
 The current presidency cycle and district representative positions were adopted, and the organization adopted a fully incorporated non-profit form.
 The corporate by-laws were adopted in 1989.
 NRCSA has maintained different variations of this corporate structure to this day.

 Despite a modest beginning, NRCSA now has membership from school districts, ESU's and State colleges across Nebraska.
-213 school districts, ESU's, and community colleges with over 85,000 students from all parts of the state are represented through NRCSA memberships.
+213 school districts, ESU's, and community colleges with almost 85,000 students from all parts of the state are represented through NRCSA memberships.
 Membership is open to any educational institution including school districts, colleges, and Educational Service Units.
 A non-voting individual membership is available for retired educators and other individuals committed to quality rural schools.

 NRCSA History 1979-1990